 The ebbs and flows of population in the region are a result of a number of factors.
 New Hampshire continues to have one of the lowest birth rates in the nation, and for many decades, natural increase has not been the primary driver of population increases.
 Historically, New Hampshire's increase in population has come from in-migration, predominantly from Massachusetts.
 More recently, in-migration has slowed considerably and New Hampshire has even seen some net out-migration in the past few years.
 Much of the decline in in-migration was a result of the economic recession in 2008.
-Even if opportunities may be available for people to move, the uncertainty of the economy has proven to keep people stationary partly because housing markets in other areas of the country prohibited selling.
+Even if opportunities may be available for people to move, the uncertainty of the economy has proven to keep many people stationary.